-Find out when and where your exams will take place, and how long it will take for you to receive your results.
+Find out when and where your assessments will take place, and how long it will take for you to receive your results.

 Marking, results and resits

-Find out more about how your work will be marked and what to expect if you need to resit any of your exams.
+Find out more about how your work will be marked and what to expect if you need to resit any of your assessments.

-Make sure you’re familiar with the important information about your exam so that you can do your best on the day and avoid any problems; make sure you understand what you can take into the exam room and what will already be on your desk.
+Make sure you’re familiar with the important information about your assessments so that you can do your best on the day and avoid any problems.

-If you're disabled, or if you become ill at the time of your exams, then special arrangements may be made for you.
+If you're disabled or become ill at the time of your assessments, then special assessment access arrangements may be made for you.